ciromattia/jquery.counterup/README.md

-Counter-Up
+jquery.counterup
 ==========

-Counter-Up is a jQuery plugin that *animates* a number from zero (counting up towards it).
+jquery.counterup is a jQuery plugin that *animates* a number from zero (counting up towards it).
 It supports counting up:

 * integers `12345`
 * floats `0.1234`